orangegroove/OGCoreDataStack/README.md

 ## Vending objects

 OGCoreDataStackVendor is a decorator for NSFetchedResultsController and there are subclasses to use it as a data source for tableviews and collectionviews.
-To use a vendor as dataSource for a UITableView, create an instance of the vendor:
+To use a vendor as dataSource for a UITableView, create an instance of the tableview-specific subclass of the vendor:

 	self.myVendor = [[OGCoreDataStackTableViewVendor alloc] init];